 PrintShield™ Finish: This specialized coating for stainless steel resists smudges and fingerprints and is easy to clean with just water and a soft cloth.

-What are standard microwave sizes?
+Microwave Sizes: How to Measure a Microwave Microwaves come in a range of sizes that can complement any kitchen.
 Learn more about the dimensions of various microwave styles so you can choose the right fit for your kitchen.